-Binding death benefit nomination
+Binding nomination

 In most circumstances we must pay your benefit to the beneficiaries you have nominated and in the proportions you have specified.
 A binding nomination is valid for up to three years and must be renewed on expiry if you want to continue to have a binding nomination.
+In certain circumstances a binding nomination will be treated as though there is no nomination.
+Please refer to the information below to understand what makes a binding nomination valid and when your nomination will be treated as though there is no nomination.
+It is important that you review your binding nomination regularly to ensure that it is still appropriate for you.